Sign up to explore more

 Biography

-- Nathan Tyler Dickinson was born in 1805 in Haddam, Middlesex County, Connecticut, USA, the child of Capt Stephen H Dickinson, and Susannah Tyler.
+- In 1805, Nathan Tyler Dickinson entered the world in Haddam, Middlesex County, Connecticut, USA, born to Capt Stephen H Dickinson War For Independence And Susannah Tyler.

 - Nathan Tyler Dickinson passed away in 1901 in Burlington, Bradford County, Pennsylvania, USA.